 Several other states are racing towards sports betting as well.
 Here in New England Maine, New Hampshire, and Massachusetts are hoping to join Rhode Island with legal sports wagering in 2019.
 Even Virginia has a bill proposing that everything is run through their state lottery system.
 Their lottery system would offer an online subscription service.
 Players in Virginia are interested in seeing that they are a non-casino state.
 Mississippi in August 2018 joined the game allowing fantasy sports wagering with professional sports on its way.

 Arguably the most successful and attractive new to sports gaming state would be New Jersey.
-Since inception New Jersey has generated over $1.2 billion wagered on various sports in the garden state.
+Since inception New Jersey has generated over $1.2 billion wagered on various sports in the Garden state.
 63% of which was done online.
 Draft Kings accounted for 32% of New Jersey’s mobile bets.
-This is why Rhode Island is now pushing hard to add mobile betting.
+This is why Rhode Island is now pursuing with urgency to add mobile betting.

-Governor New Hampshire just announced that he believes a state run lottery system through their lottery and keno agents. as could generate over $10 million annually for the granite state.
-New Hampshire would also make bedding accessible via devices.
+The Governor of New Hampshire just announced that he believes a state run lottery system through their lottery and keno agents. as could generate over $10 million annually for the granite state.
+New Hampshire would also make betting accessible via mobil devices.

-Couple of episodes ago we talked about Governor Baker‘s proposal to allow sports wagering to happen here in Massachusetts at licensed casinos and slot parlors.
+A couple of episodes ago we talked about Governor Baker’s proposal to allow sports wagering here in Massachusetts at licensed casinos and slot parlors.
 The license would require a $100,000 application fee and a $500,000 license fee that would need to be renewed every five years.
 He’s interested in modeling it somewhat after the operational plan in New Jersey.
 Where an in person 10% tax is levied on all profits.
-And online tax of 12.5% is collected on all mobile betters.
+And online tax of 12.5% is collected from all mobile betters.
 This I’m sure sounds wonderful to folks at MGM and Wynn.
-However there is a group of business owners made up of authorized Aquino agents lottery agents and bar owners who are interested and being a part of that conversation.
+However there is a group of business owners made up of authorized Keno lottery agents and bar owners who are interested and being a part of that conversation.

 - New Revenue